danuhnder/CV/README.md

 Summary
 -------

 Hi, I'm Dan.
 I'm a freshly-minted full-stack developer with a HUGE pile of enthusiasm to learn.
 Ever since my first PC I've loved troubleshooting (and made a little money doing it around the neghbourhood in my teens).
-I ended up studying science rather than computer science and branched into people-facing roles like teaching but my affinity and enthusiasm for tech never went away.
+While I ended up studying science rather than computer science and branched into people-facing roles, my affinity and enthusiasm for tech never went away.
 I LOVE figuring stuff out.
 When a system is put in front of me - a new codebase, a building diagram, a boardgame I haven't played - I want to experience and understand as much of it as possible.

 Skills
 ------